 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 800-426-4791.
-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug (FDA) regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
+In order to ensure that tap water is safe to drink, EPA prescribes Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 800-426-4791.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.
+The Food and Drug Administration (FDA) establishes limits for contaminants in bottled water, which must provide the same protection for public health as tap water.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders and some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA and Center for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the EPA Safe Drinking Water Hotline at 800-426-4791.
 No evidence of Cryptosporidium has ever been found in Northbrook's water.

-Some Facts About Northbrook's Water System
+Some Facts About Northbrook's Water

 Northbrook is the only off-shore community in the Chicago area to draw water directly from Lake Michigan and process it at an inland water filtration plant.
 Since 1963, Northbrook has increased rated production capacity from 6 million gallons per day (MGD) to approximately 20 MGD.

-Our water supply begins in Lake Michigan in Glencoe.
-Raw water flows through two intake lines.
-The older (1963) 30inch intake extends 2,550 feet from shore, ending in an intake structure with three cone-shaped "funnels" located 23+ feet under the surface of Lake Michigan.
+Our water supply begins at our Lake Michigan intakes.
+Raw water flows through two intake lines to our Lake Front Pumping Station in Glencoe.
+The older (1963) 30-inch intake extends 2,550 feet from shore, ending in an intake structure with three cone-shaped "funnels" located 23+ feet under the surface of Lake Michigan.
 The newer (1993) primary intake, is 48 inches in diameter, 6,400 feet in length and 36+ feet under the surface with one large flared riser surrounded by a 35 foot square by 8 foot high wooden timber crib.
 Water flows by gravity into a 28 foot deep, 26,000 gallon "suction well" in the pump station at the shoreline.
-Seven various sized vertical turbine "low lift" pumps, controlled by Water Plant Operators at the Filtration Plant, pump the raw water through 2.9 miles of 24 and 30 inch mains to the Plant for processing.
-Water is filtered through anthracite/sand media filters, chlorinated for disinfection, and fluoridated for prevention of tooth decay.
+Seven various sized vertical turbine "low lift" pumps, controlled by Water Plant Operators at the Water Treatment Plant, pump the raw water through 2.9 miles of 24 and 30 inch Raw Water Transmission Mains to the Plant for processing.
+Water is filtered through anthracite/ sand media filters, chlorinated for disinfection, and fluoridated for prevention of tooth decay.
 The newest (1994) 8 MGD plant addition uses multi-media filters with additional anthracite and two gradations of crushed garnet.